Issuin icon

 id The identifier of the payment instrument created when issuing a card.

-The response returns all network tokens associated with the payment instrument PI3227C223222B5BPCMFXD2XG regardless of the network token status.
+2. Verify that you receive an HTTP 200 — OK response that returns all network tokens associated with the payment instrument, regardless of the network token status.
+For each network token, note the parameters in the following table:

 Parameter Description Possible values